Antastic11a/pokeemerald/notes.md

     - You catch the remaining Pokemon during the challenge to fill out your party.
     - You have access to all the team building tools during the challenge.
         - Adjusting EVs, Moves, Abilities, Items on the fly.
+    - What becomes of Routes with this idea?
+Everything seems to centralize around gyms (might not be a bad thing).
 - Don't overload the player with trainer battles, especially if I make this the way I want where battles are more time consuming, thought provoking experiences.
+- Other type Pixilate Abilities.
+    - I don't know what Pokemon I'd give this to.
+- After a certain amount of turns (idk, like 20 or something?) a mechanic tries to end the game.
+    - This is to prevent battles from taking too long and getting uninteresting.
+    - Mechanic ideas
+        - Attack buffs start getting piled on.
+        - Damage is applied overtime (like Poison status or Sandstorm (not literaly)).
+- Put Blueprints in the overworld to build items (I'm not too sure about this idea).
+- Slow introduction of mechanics (particularly new mechanics) over the gym challenge.
+    - New mechanics
+- Saved team compositions and individual Pokemon
+    - This might be real tricky, there's a lot to implement with this.
+        - Save data
+            - Store each whole Pokemon.
+        - Stored Pokemon UI
+            - Maybe I could piggyback off the PC UI?

 ## Questions
 - Where do I draw the line with "Lean into the competitive nature of Pokemon"?
+- Do I want to balance around the AI or PVP.
+    - I'm leaning towards the AI, I don't think this'll be play PvP often.

 ## Other
 - Debugging